dakotahp/dakotahpena.studio/content/posts/self-host-miniflux-docker.md

 The shutdown of Google Reader years ago sent ripples across the internet as there was now room for competition in the form of small, paid feed reading services like Feedbin.
 Having been a customer of Feedbin for several years and being happy with it, I nevertheless decided to explore options for self hosting an RSS reader service as an exercise of being more self sufficient.
 It is even more incentive that as more apps and services become subscription-based, I wanted to reduce my growing number of recurring software subscriptions as much as possible.

-While there will be many different open source web applications that can be chosen from, I decided on [Miniflux](https://miniflux.app/) due to its focus on minimalism and simplicity feature-wise without being austere or ugly.
+While there will be many different open source web applications that can be chosen from, I decided on <span id="cite_ref_1">Miniflux</span>[<sup>[1]</sup>](#cite_note_1) due to its focus on minimalism and simplicity feature-wise without being austere or ugly.
 Another benefit is that being written in Go, it means the interactions are near instantaneous.
 Finally, you can subscribe to YouTube channels to reduce being tracked by Google because it uses the more private `youtube-nocookie.com` domain for the video player.

 ## Docker Overview

-If you don't already have Docker installed you will need to [install it](https://www.docker.com/products/docker-desktop) first.
+If you don't already have Docker installed you will need to <span id="cite_ref_2">install it</span>[<sup>[2]</sup>](#cite_note_2) first.
 It is available for many operating systems and can be installed headless with package managers like homebrew, apt, and others.

 _Docker is similar to a virtual machine on your computer or server.
 It allows for containment of code and services so you don’t have to install, say, a database directly on your computer.
 It runs contained and is configured through a `docker-compose.yml` with little effort._